Are you wondering if you could work out before 6 weeks postpartum?

-- To perform the kegel, try to pretend you are trying to prevent yourself from pooping.
+- To perform the kegel, inhale to expand your belly and slowly begin exhaling.
+As you exhale, squeeze the muscles of your pelvis as if you are trying to prevent yourself from pooping.

-- This not-so-pleasant thought is actually the best way to strengthen all the pelvic floor muscles at once.
+- This not-so-pleasant thought is the best way to activate all the pelvic floor muscles at once.

 - Repeat for 6-8 repetitions before taking a break.

-This simple and gentle exercise teaches you the correct way to breathe by engaging your core muscles.
-As a result, you strengthen the deep transverse abdominal muscles.
+This gentle and straightforward exercise teaches you the correct way to breathe by engaging your core muscles.
+As a result, you strengthen the deep, transverse abdominal muscles.

 Here’s how it should look:

-- Now, put your hands over your belly button and take a deep breath in by expanding your belly to its fullest capacity.
+- Now, place your hands over your belly button and take a deep breath by expanding your belly to its fullest capacity.
 You should feel your hands moving.
 Your shoulders should not move at all.

 - Hold the inhale for 1 second, and then slowly begin to exhale.

-The next exercise involves squatting, one of my favorite exercises.
+The following exercise involves squatting, one of my favorite exercises.